Archaludon Best Moveset

 How to Evolve

-We rate Archaludon A-Tier: a strong competitive pick.
+We rate Archaludon B-Tier: a solid choice for the right team.
 At 600 BST, it fits the wallbreaker role.
 Base 130 Defense stands out.

 Archaludon's biggest threats include Conkeldurr (Fighting) and Landorus (Ground), all carrying super-effective STAB moves.
 Only 2 weaknesses means fewer dedicated counters to worry about.